 The third and final trimester ultrasound scan is not an obligation.
 It is performed to have a follow up of the fetal heart rate and to finalize if C-section or normal delivery has to be done by studying the position of the placenta.

 Who to contact?

-You can contact pregnancy professionals and specialist at Ultrasound Plus to book your next appointment and to acquire high-quality visuals and ultrasound results.
+You can contact pregnancy professionals and specialists at Ultrasound Plus to book your next appointment and to acquire high-quality visuals and ultrasound results.